Nova Scotia election roundup

 ---

-Nova Scotia's NDP is promising to reverse cuts to nursing homes if elected on May 30.
+The NDP in Nova Scotia are vowing to put an end to emergency department overcrowding if elected May 30.

-NDP Leader Gary Burrill says Liberal Premier Stephen McNeil has cut more than $8 million from nursing homes over the past two years.
+Leader Gary Burrill says the overcrowding has become unacceptable, and pointed to a union report that made 15 recommendations to improve the situation.

-Burrill says an NDP government would put $8.3 million back into the province's long-term care facilities.
+Burrill says the NDP would implement all of the report's recommendations, which include revisiting policies on staffing levels when overcrowding occurs.

 (The Canadian Press)